 - At the post office.
 If you know in advance that you'll be away from your apartment for a while, you can drop by your local post office to set up the mail hold.

 - Online.
 Setting up a mail hold through the Internet means you can avoid waiting in line at the post office, and you can place the hold away from home, if necessary.
-Visit the Postal Service's Hold Mail page.
+Visit the USPS hold mail page.
 For step one, enter your household information and check availability to confirm that a hold mail service is available for your address.
 For step two, choose the dates to start holding your mail and when to resume mail delivery, then follow the remaining instructions to complete your request.
 (You can log on later to cancel the hold or change the start and stop dates, if your plans change.)

 - By phone.
 Call USPS Customer Service at 1-800-275-8777 to place a hold request.